microsoft/live-share/welcome/welcome-owner.md

 ### 2. Sign in from within your IDE/editor

-Once installed, start up your tool sign in to the Visual Studio Live Share with the same creditals you used to sign up.
+Once installed, start up your tool sign in to the Visual Studio Live Share with the same credentials you used to sign up.

 ![VS Download](media/vs-sign-in-button.png) ![VS Code Download](media/vscode-sign-in-button.png)